 The destructive capabilities of mold are well known.
-Mold is a substance that is capable of causing significant structural damage to any home in which it is found.
+Mold is a substance that is capable of causing significant damage to any home in which it is found.
 However, many people are unaware that mold also has a destructive effect on a person's health.

 Mold spreads in the home by emitting microscopic spores into the air.
 When this happens, there is a major possibility that you or your loved ones can inhale the mold spores.
 This can cause severe respiratory illnesses along with other problems.